ArmandGrillet/iosl-yelp/readme.md

-# IoSL Project winter semester 2015/2015
+# IoSL Project WiSe 2015/2016

 ## How to work on this project
 ### Required directories
 - Clone this repository in an empty folder.
-- Download the Yelp dataset and copy it in the folder.
+- Download the [Yelp dataset](https://www.yelp.com/dataset_challenge) and copy it in the folder.
 - Download [Apache Drill](https://drill.apache.org/download/) and extract in in the folder.

 You should now have three directories in the folder:

-1. apache-drill-1.2.0
+1. apache-drill-[version-number]
 2. iosl-business-ws1516
 3. yelp_dataset_challenge_academic_dataset